liferay/liferay-docs/devGuide/en/chapters/11-customizing-with-hooks.markdown

     *Ext:* `build-common-ext.build-css`

     *Web App:* `build-common-web.build-css`

-6. Deploy your plugin to the portal.
+7. Deploy your plugin to the portal.

-Ant echoes `Generated RTL cache for ...` messages that mention the cache that the RTL hook generates in your plugin.
+Ant echoes *Generated RTL cache for ...* messages that mention the cache that the RTL hook generates in your plugin.
 In your plugin's `css/.sass-cache` folder, the hook creates `*_rtl.css` versions of each of your `*.css` files.

 You now know how to use the Right to Left Language Support app in your custom plugins.
-Now, it's time to learn how you can extend the Right to Left Language Support app's style with your own custom CSS for RTL languages.
+Now it's time to learn how you can extend the Right to Left Language Support app's style with your own custom CSS for RTL languages.

 ### Defining Custom CSS for RTL Languages [](id=defining-custom-css-for-rtl-languages-liferay-portal-6-2-dev-guide-11-en)

-As your learned in the previous section, the Right to Left Language Support (RTL Support) app automatically generates RTL versions of your CSS files by applying rules, such as changing `margin-left` to `margin-right`.
-However, you may want to extend the generated CSS by defining your own custom styles for RTL languages.
+As you learned in the previous section, the Right to Left Language Support (RTL Support) app automatically generates RTL versions of your CSS files by applying rules, such as changing `margin-left` to `margin-right`.
+You may, however, want to extend the generated CSS by defining your own custom styles for RTL languages.
 You can achieve this by following these steps: